milos85vasic/Caching-Proxy-Factory/README.md

 # Caching Proxy Factory

-Run your own caching proxy server.
+Setup and run your own caching proxy server.

 *Note:* Current project version is dedicated for software development purposes only.